isVy08/data-jobs-landscape/README.md

 # About this project
 As a wanna-be Data Scientist, many time I find myself drowning in an endless pool of knowledge.
 And, my periodic existential crisis in which I cannot help from wondering what I am doing with my life and why I never seem good enough, definitely bolsters things up.
 So, I decided to crawl data on job postings for Data Scientist role on LinkedIn to understand what a Data Scientist is actually expected to do and what it takes to become one.
-I could have just googled and found tons of articles.
-Well it occurs to me that the writers were either not serious about it (they just wanted good SEO) or trying to prove why I suck!

 # What's interesting about this project
 - Data scraped from public Linkedn job search page.
 No need to Login!